ShaunJose/Github_Access/README.md

 ### Visualization (Plan for now):
 1. Nodes are employees of the organization.

-2. Color-coded nodes, based on location.
+2. Color-coded nodes, based on popularity (attribute based on number of followers).

 3. Links between nodes who have worked on the same repositories